Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/page-tutorials.md

 1. Find the page component that corresponds to the content that should be changed.
 2. Identify the web script that is used to deliver the content.
-3. Identify what part of the web script need changing to achieve the customization, in this case the properties file, which contains the existing footer text for Alfresco Content Services and Alfresco Community Edition.
+3. Identify what part of the web script need changing to achieve the customization, in this case the properties file, which contains the existing footer text for Content Services and Alfresco Community Edition.
 4. Create your customized version of the `{web script id}.get_{lang}.properties` file.
 5. Use a Surf Extension module to define the web script override.